tatianaacostag/DevelopersDoc_site/content/en/docs/Services/PushPayments.md

 Each week, the merchant pays the amount earned to each courier.
 To do this, they can use push payments to pay directly from their PayU account instead of managing the payouts on their own, in which case, the merchants must transfer the money to their accounts or use funds from other sources.

 To request the pay, the merchant sends the list of third parties they want to pay along with the amount of each one, PayU validates these third parties and schedules the payout.
-Once the payouts are processed (approved or denied) you and the third parties receive a notification about the status.

 The amount of each payout plus the processing fee is deducted from your account.
 Contact your sales representative to know the processing fee to use this service.